dougdyson/polylog/README.md

 * "Pop quiz time!
 * "Let's breakout into groups..."
 * "How well did everyone understand what we covered today?"

+Reporting will help answer these questions:
 * Who attended the class?
 * Who has been uncomfortable and might need coaching?
 * Who has been getting more confident and knowledgeable?
 * What lecture content is resonating?
 * What lecture content needs attention?

+These solution concepts are explored in more detail in [solution-concepts](./docs/solution-concepts.md)

 ---
 ## a napkin
 ![rough diagram](./docs/polylog-napkin.png)